You're not stuck because

 Men looking for dating advice.
 This isn't about getting your ex back or finding the next one.
 It's about rebuilding the man — everything else follows from there.

-This IS for you if you're tired of the fog, ready to take ownership, and willing to walk the path — even when it's hard.
-Especially when it's hard.
+This is for you if you're tired of the fog, ready to take ownership, and willing to walk the path — especially when it's hard.

 30